theshashank1/tesh-voice-bot/README.md

 ## Contact

-For any questions or support, please reach out to [shashankgundas1@gmail.com](mailto:shashankgundas1@gmail.com).
+For any questions or support, please contact [shashankgundas1@gmail.com](mailto:shashankgundas1@gmail.com).

 ---